otus-devops-2019-05/ivbor7_infra/README.md

 vault_password_file = vault.key
 ```
  - [x] extra task with (*) - adjust dynamic inventory for Prod and Stage environments.
- Choose the best approach from  available .
+ Choose the best approach from  available.
 A gcp_compute plugin was choosen and configured.
  To configure ansible gcp_compute plugin the yaml-files ansible/evironment/stage|prod/dyninv.gcp.yml
  were created for each env.
-Then edit the ansible.cnf to activate gcp_compute plugin in following way:
+Then edit the ansible.cnf to activate gcp_compute plugin in the following way:
 ```
 [defaults]
 inventory = ./environment/stage/dyninv.gcp.yml ; path to yaml file describes the dynamic inventory using the gcp_compute plugin